sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 # Upgrade your module/project to Silverstripe 4

-This module helps you upgrade Silverstripe 3 modules AND Projects to SS4 with the least amount of effort.
+This module helps you upgrade Silverstripe 3 modules and projects (sites) to Silverstripe 3.7 and Silverstripe 4 with the least amount of effort.

-After inspection you can then merge your upgraded project / module into `dev/master` as you see fit.
+After inspection you can then merge your upgraded project / module into your `dev/master` as you see fit.

 This tool is highly customisable so that you can define your own upgrade path.

 # tl;dr

+## Quick install guide:

+1. `cd /var/www`
+2. `mkdir /var/www/upgrades`
+3. `mkdir /var/www/upgrades-logs/`
+4. `composer install sunnysideup/upgrade_to_silverstripe_4`
+5. `cp run.me.index.short.EXAMPLE index.php`
+6. edit index.php
+7. `php index.php`

+All paths can be customised, but the above are the defaults.

+The way you run this project is by copying one of the EXAMPLE files in the root dir to `index.php` (or anything with `index.php` will do).
+From the command line, you then run:
+`php index.php`, and you keep running this until all tasks have been created (i.e. you run it once for each step).

 Here is what this module does, AUTOMAGICALLY: